mikejohnson51/AHGestimation/paper/paper.md

 ![Faceted image with multiple views of the channel estimate.\label{fig:ahg-1}](paper-fig1.png)

-As a proof of concept, this approach was applied to the synthetic rating curves in FIM4 data set ([@fim]).
-The package allowed the size of their rating curve database to be reduced by 99.68% and maintained average accuracy within 0.4% nRMSE or the source data.
+As a proof of concept, this approach was applied to the synthetic rating curves generated by NWS/NOAA OWP's inundation mapping software ([@fim]).
+The package allowed the size of their rating curve database to be reduced by 99.68% and maintained average accuracy within 0.4% nRMSE or the source data [@preprint].
 Further, the reduction to a consistent AHG formulation allows them to be more interoperable with efforts like [@enzminger_thomas_l_2023_7868764], or [@afshari_shahab_2019_2558565] while also beginning to provide key training data for more advanced prediction methods that seek to estimate the shape on non-measured river segments.

 # Acknowledgements

-The development of this package began in 2017 following the NOAA OWP Summer Institute and clear evidence channel shape may be a limiting factor in National Water Model Performance.
+The development of this package began in 2017 following the NWS/NOAA OWP Summer Institute and clear evidence channel shape may be a limiting factor in National Water Model performance.

 The algorithm and implementation began as a graduate school project between friends at UC Santa Barbara and UMass Amherst and has since evolved to provide an open source utility for robust large scale data synthesis and evaluation.
 Funding from the National Science Foundation (Grants 1937099, 2033607) provided time to draft [@preprint] and apply an early version of this software to the Continental Flood Inundation Mapping synthetic rating curve dataset [@cfim].
-Funding from the National Oceanic and Atmospheric Administration's Office of Water Prediction supported the addition of data filtering and hydraulic estimation, improved documentation, and code hardening.
+Funding from the NWS/NOAA OWP supported the addition of data filtering and hydraulic geometry estimation, improved documentation, and code hardening.
 We are grateful to all involved.

 # References